Usage-based Insurance Market

 In December 2023, Progressive Corporation enhanced its UBI offerings by deploying new telematics technology for small businesses, integrating its Snapshot program to promote safe driving among fleet owners.

-Usage-Based Insurance Market Segment Analysis
+Usage-based Insurance Market Segment Analysis

-Usage-Based Insurance Market, Segmentation by Package Type
+Usage-based Insurance Market, Segmentation by Policy

 Pay-As-You-Drive (PAYD)